ros-navigation/navigation2/nav2_regulated_pure_pursuit_controller/README.md

 | `lookahead_point`  | `geometry_msgs/PointStamped` | The current lookahead point on the path |
 | `lookahead_arc`  | `nav_msgs/Path` | The drivable arc between the robot and the carrot.
 Arc length depends on `max_allowed_time_to_collision_up_to_carrot`, forward simulating from the robot pose at the commanded `Twist` by that time.
 In a collision state, the last published arc will be the points leading up to, and including, the first point in collision. |

 Note: The `lookahead_arc` is also a really great speed indicator, when "full" to carrot or max time, you know you're at full speed.
 If 20% less, you can tell the robot is approximately 20% below maximum speed.
-Think of it as the collision checking bounds but also a speed guage.
+Think of it as the collision checking bounds but also a speed gage.

 ## Notes to users